-Gradient Boosting
+Gradient Boosting (GB)

-Gradient Boosting (GB) is an algorithm developed by Leo Breiman, the creator of the Random Forest algorithm, and is suitable for both regression and classification tasks [28].
+GB is an algorithm developed by Leo Breiman, the creator of the Random Forest algorithm, and is suitable for both regression and classification tasks [28].
 Similar to the AdaBoost algorithm, it integrates weak classifiers to form a model primarily composed of decision trees.
 The goal of the Gradient Boosting approach is to minimize errors by improving predictions based on the learning rate.

 XGboost